Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 When the elbow is flexed (and therefore the angle from the locator gets smaller) the muscle activation will get higher, simulating a much more realistic scenario.

-To tweak additional parameters of the AdnMuscle deformer, check the full documentation for [AdnMuscle](muscle.md).
+To tweak additional parameters of the AdnMuscle deformer, check [this page](muscle.md).

 ## AdnRibbonMuscle